vikingjunior12/OneNoteBackupExporter/README.md

 ### Runtime
 - Windows 10/11
-- OneNote Desktop 2016 ("OneNote for Windows")
+- OneNote Desktop 2016 or 365 ("OneNote for Windows")
-- .NET 6.0 Runtime (usually pre-installed)

 **Important:** The app only works with OneNote Desktop (2016 or 365), not with the UWP app (Windows 10 OneNote) or OneNote for Web/Mac.